cl0vrfi3ld/clOS/README.md

 #### blend-inst

-This is the OS installer framework/backend from our parent project [blendOS](https://blendos.co/).
+This is the OS installer framework/backend from [blendOS](https://blendos.co/).
 This part does the heavy lifting while our pretty installer gui keeps you wistfully distracted.

 #### image-builder